Competence

 - Other recognised sector stakeholders (e.g., other relevant sector bodies, safety charities, bodies representing owners, users and/or occupiers of built assets)

-This collaborative group is then tasked with crafting a competence framework, utilising the Competence Instruction Manual and with the support of a CITB Developer (if in scope), with a structured timeframe for completion.
+This collaborative group is tasked with crafting a competence framework, utilising the Competence Instruction Manual and with the support of a CITB Developer (if in scope), with a structured timeframe for completion.

-Completed Installer Frameworks and Further Information
+Completed Installer Frameworks

 - Dry Lining